apache/openwhisk/tools/vagrant/README.md

 ```
 RUN curl -sSL -o docker-${DOCKER_VERSION}.tgz https://download.docker.com/linux/static/stable/x86_64/docker-${DOCKER_VERSION}.tgz && \
 ```
-Notice that the hostname where to download the cli is different for newer versions.
+Notice that the hostname where to download the CLI is different for newer versions.

-Then update the ansible configuration to enable the use of runc, edit [](../../ansible/environments/vagrant/group_vars/all)
+Then update the Ansible configuration to enable the use of runc, edit [](../../ansible/environments/vagrant/group_vars/all)
 ```
 invoker_use_runc: true
 ```